|Faith with triple medal winning Elizabeth! |

 Medals were presented by Thrive chair of trustees Faith Ramsay who said the flower show was a wonderful occasion, bringing people together and encouraging gardeners to show their skills.

-"It’s always so difficult to judge, the standard gets betters ever year and the effort that goes into creating the entries is brilliant.
+"It’s always so difficult to judge, the standard gets better every year and the effort that goes into creating the entries is brilliant.
 I’m looking forward to next year already!"

-Thrive’s gardens are looking stunning and will open three times over the coming months for visitors to enjoy.
+Thrive’s gardens are looking stunning and will open twice over the coming months for visitors to enjoy.

 Entrance is free but donations are welcome.
 There will be refreshments on offer, tea and cakes and plant sales.